hawkticehurst/slim-ssr/README.md

 Features include:

 - Ship zero JavaScript by default
-- Expressive markup and styling using template literals
+- Expressive markup and styling using tagged templates
 - Island-based architecture via web components
 - No build step
 - Zero configuration
-- Even more stuff

 This implementation is based on the research, experimentation, and takeaways from work on [Delgada](https://delgada.dev) –– a web framework for building slim multipage websites.